QiaoNPC/qiaonpc.github.io/content/post/Petronas-Interuniversity-CTF-2023/Preliminary/Cryptography/Marx's Melodic Memoir/index.md

 ---
 title: Marx's Melodic Memoir
-description: The objective of the "Marx's Melodic Memoir" challenge is to decode a given music sheet to reveal the hidden flag.
+description: The objective of the Marx's Melodic Memoir challenge is to decode a given music sheet to reveal the hidden flag.
 Your task is to find a music sheet decoder, manually input every element from the picture, and decipher the flag.
 date: 2023-10-10 00:00:00+0000
 categories:
     - Petronas Interuniversity CTF 2023